Boiler Blowdown Valve Sequence Explained

 There are a few ways to complete a boiler blowdown.
 Water can be drained from the bottom drain valve, or a skimmer drain valve.
 Dissolved solids concentrate the most about six to eight inches below the water surface, making the skimmer drain valve ideal for removing solids without reducing as much boiler water.
 On the other hand, sludge in the boiler is at its heaviest toward the bottom, so a bottom valve blowdown is still important for reducing buildup.

-Typically boiler bottom drains have a knife valve and a gate valve.
+Typically boiler bottom drains have a quick-opening valve and a slow-opening valve.
 The valve(s) should be piped to a discharge point that is safe.
-The boiler blowdown valve sequence involves ensuring both valves are closed, then opening the knife valve, then opening and closing the gate valve.
+The boiler blowdown valve sequence involves ensuring both valves are closed, then opening the quick-opening valve, then opening and closing the slow-opening valve.
 Otherwise, the general advice is to open the blowdown valve closest to the boiler first, and close it last, with the actual drainage/blowing down happening from the valve furthest from the boiler.
 Repeating the process several times moves sludge toward the drain line.

 You may also use a boiler blowdown valve sequence of opening the quick opening valve, or the one that controls the release of water, until the water in the boiler is reduced by half.
 Then, close all of the valves that are open and the water will blow down.